oroinc/documentation/backend/security/acl.rst

 Organization Сontext
 ^^^^^^^^^^^^^^^^^^^^

-.. hint:: The `ignore_preferred_organization_tokens` parameter is available since OroCRM v4.2.8.
+.. hint:: The `ignore_preferred_organization_tokens` parameter is available starting from OroCRM v4.2.8.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 As mentioned previously, each record is associated with an owning organization.
 When a user logs into the system, they work in the scope of one of their organizations.